afsc-gap-products/trawllight/README.md

 <i>Transect along 60°N on the eastern Bering Sea shelf in 2017 showing the downwelling diffuse attenuation coefficient <i>K<sub>d</sub></i>(<i>z, tag</i>), mixed layer depth (MLD), bottom layer depth (BLD), and depth where downwelling irradiance is equal to 10% of irradiance and just beneath the sea surface (Z<sub>10%</sub>, i.e., optical depth = 2.3).

+Average mixed layer depth and Z<sub>10%</sub> on the eastern Bering Sea continental shelf during summers (late May-early August) 2004 to 2017.

+Near-bottom optical depth (i.e., optical depth ~2.5 m above the seafloor) in the eastern Bering Sea during summers 2004 to 2017.
+Increments of 2.303 correspond with an order of magnitude difference in downwelling irradiance.

 # Installation

 trawllight can be installed by starting R and running the following code.
 Installation requires the devtools package.